m-one-w/M1WEngine/docs/specSheet.md

 The player status determines which animation frame will be active.

+## Wall Tracking
+The movable objects including the player, enemies, and allies will at all times be aware of the surrounding walls.
+This will be done by comparing the wall positions to the moveable entity positions on each move.
+For simple "turn around" logic, the moveable objects will store the last free tile location as well as the last wall hit location. when turning away from a wall it will help ensure they do not try to run through the wall and can turn around.

 ## Map
 There are multiple map files stored per level.
 A map file is a CSV file containing the location of a tilesheet asset.
 Each layer of objects within the map will have it's own CSV file.
 The 2 essential maps are the landscape map and the entity map, but there will be additional maps stored that contain item locations such as rocks, trees, shrubs, and sign posts ect.